PN-Tester/commentDump/README.md

 1. Open developer tools window and navigate to "console".
 This is where output from the extension goes.
 2. Click the extension icon to open extension pop-up
 3. Optionally, enter a comma separated list of keywords to detect in the box labelled "Enter Keywords".
 Leaving this blank will use default list.
 4. Click "extract".
-Console window is automatically cleared and before results appear.
+Console window is automatically cleared before results appear.

 # Rationale
 Over many years of penetration testing web applications, I have noticed that comments are likely to contain sensitive information.